-Please refer to Eligibility section for host institution eligibility regulations.
+Please refer to the Eligibility section for host institution eligibility regulations.

 Host institutions play a critical role in the Banting Postdoctoral Fellowships program and should endorse only the highest-calibre postdoctoral researchers.
-Host institutions are encouraged to consider diversity in discipline, gender, official language, and citizenship when considering which applicants to endorse for the Banting Postdoctoral Fellowships program.
+Host institutions are encouraged to consider diversity on multiple levels (e.g., research discipline, gender, official language (for Canadian host institutions), cultural background, citizenship) when considering which applicants to endorse for the Banting Postdoctoral Fellowships program.

 Applicants must be endorsed by the institution's president (equivalent or designate).

 There is no set cap on the number of applicants an institution can endorse.
 However, given the level of collaboration required between host institutions and applicants, the rigour of the selection process and the fact that only 70 fellowships are awarded per year, institutions are expected to be highly selective and limit the number of applications they endorse.